AbinashBishoyi/FreeRapid/etc/readme.txt

    3) Because other existing downloaders have unintuitive user interface and missing important features.
    4) Because I can.

-Q: How to enable a support for shutdown commands on Linux and MacOS?
+Q: How to enable a support for shutdown/restart commands on Linux and MacOS?
 A: Please see 'syscmd.properties' configuration file in application directory for more details.